 Walking is good for physical health too, improving levels of brain function and helping your heart.
 It’s often said that if walking was a medicine, we’d all be at the doctor’s asking for a prescription as it does so much good.

 Best of all, walking needs no fancy equipment beyond a comfortable pair of shoes; you don’t have to travel great distances and you can do it alone or with friends.
+If you’re wandering further afield, you’ll need to pack a day pack with a few essentials.

 Phew!
 Those steps are all worthwhile.
 They just have different values.